JoshDevHub/Chess/README.md

 I learned a ton through the production of this.
 This is the first project where I used a factory pattern, a null object pattern, inheritance at a larger scale, ANSI escape sequences for coloring and manipulating terminal output, and too many subtleties to name regarding both the Ruby language and the RSpec testing framework.

+## How to Use or Install
-## How to Play
+### How to Play

 The easiest way to play is to visit my REPL of this project on [replit](https://replit.com/@jmsmith1018/Chess#main.rb).
 Just press the RUN button and the script will start up.

-You can also clone this repo and run it locally by simply typing `$ruby main.rb` from the project's root directory.
+If you have Ruby installed, you can also clone this repo and run it locally by simply typing `$ ruby main.rb` from the project's root directory.

+### How to Run the Tests

+You must clone the repo to run the tests, as I do not have replit setup to use RSpec 3.11.
+After cloning, `cd` into the root folder and run `$ bundle install` to install the project's dependencies.
+Then type `$ bundle exec rspec` to run the project's tests.

 ## The Rules of Chess